XaviArnaus/pyxavi/README.md

 supports the original *Mastodon.py* wrapper that at its time supports Mastodon, Pleroma and Akkoma, and Firefish through the `Firefish` module above (which support is limited).

-The class is meant to receive an object `MastodonConnectionParams` that is responsible of bringing the parameters that facilitate the connection to the Mastodon wrappers and define some specifics regarding the server connecting to, like maximum length and visibility.
+The class is meant to receive an object `MastodonConnectionParams` that is responsible of bringing in the parameters that facilitate the connection to the Mastodon wrappers and define some specifics regarding the server connecting to, like maximum *post length and visibility*.

 Also includes a `StatusPost` that is meant to encapsulate everything that is needed to represent a Status to be posted.
 Internally it makes use of `StatusPostVisibility` and `StatusPostContentType` that are also referenced from the `MastodonConnectionParams`.
+While this object is meant to easy the transport of the status publishing item, it is not required and totally optional.

 The benefit of using this set of tools is to encapsulate and abstract what is needed to initiate a connection to the Mastodon-like API and post a status, including the authorisation, making it